 The menstrual cycle and menstrual periods

-Having the first period tells a girl that her body has changed, and she is becoming a woman who will be able to have a baby, if and when she want to.
-The period (the days that she loses blood through the vagina) is part of a 'cycle' of hormone and body changes.
+Having your first period tells you that your body has changed, and you are becoming a woman who will be able to have a baby, if and when you want to.
+The period (the days that you lose blood through the vagina) is part of a 'cycle' of hormone and body changes.

-- During each cycle, the lining of the inside of the uterus (womb) gets thicker, so that if the egg (ovum), which is released from the ovary each cycle, is fertilised by a sperm, the uterus is ready to provide a place for the baby to grow.
+- During each cycle, the lining of the inside of your uterus (womb) gets thicker, so that if the egg (ovum), which is released from your ovary each cycle, is fertilised by a sperm, the uterus is ready to provide a place for the baby to grow.

 - A period is when the lining separates from the rest of the uterus because it is not needed for this egg to grow.
 The old lining is 'lost' and the uterus gets ready to make a new lining for the next egg.